 There’s a sign with Sari Organik on it and a phone number.
 If you want them to pick you up all you need to do is call them.

-Be aware though that the rice fields paths are very narrow, so you have to jump on a motor bike to get there.
+Be aware though that the rice field paths are very narrow, so you have to jump on a motorbike to get there.
 Walking takes about 20 minutes.

 Sari Organik is an organization that aims to produce organic products.
 Their restaurant is actually called Warung Bodag Maliah.
 So don’t get confused once you arrive.